Paul-Dempsey/rack-dev-notes/doc/dialogs.md

 This is a weird wrapping flyout dialog, carefully designed and positioned to "wrap" the module.
 It has a screen over the panel and widgets in the flyout to the right of the module.
-Becuase this appears more tightly attached tot he module, it's displayed without screening Rack.
+Because this appears more tightly attached to the module, it's displayed without a screen.

 ![Flyout dialog screen snip](./assets/flyout-dialog.png)

 ## TBD

-I plan to follow up this Dev note with another covering custom widgets suitable for dialogs, and include the source for a reusable MessageBox shown here.
+Some day follow up this Dev note with another covering custom widgets suitable for dialogs, and include the source for a reusable MessageBox shown here.

 | | |
 |--|--|